-Up to 49% of the paid-up capital on a fully diluted basis or the sectoral/statutory cap, whichever is lower, will not require Government approval or compliance of sectoral conditions as the case may be.
-Provided such investment does not result in transfer of ownership and control of the resident Indian company from resident Indian citizens to persons resident outside India.
-Other investments by a person resident outside India will be subject to conditions of Government approval and compliance of sectoral conditions as laid down in "Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2017" issued by the RBI.
+Up to 49% of the paid-up capital on a fully diluted basis or the sectoral/ statutory cap, whichever is lower, will not require Government approval or compliance of sectoral conditions as the case may be, if such investment does not result in transfer of ownership and control of the resident Indian company from resident Indian citizens or transfer of ownership or control to persons resident outside India.
+Other investments by a person resident outside India will be subject to conditions of Government approval and compliance of sectoral conditions as laid down in Non-Debt Rules.